helbnt/jekyll-now/_posts/2000-11-01-snow-halloween-and-tantrix-sex.md

 ---
 categories: old-posts
 hidden: true
-title: Snow, Halloween, and Trantric Sex
+title: Snow, Halloween, and Tantric Sex
 ---

 Ah, November.
 Woke up this morning, peeked outside, and saw a sheen of frost on the cars.
 Guess Fall is finally and truly here.
 Part of me is thinking I should be out on the bike every second I get, before the riding season is over and done with.
 The other part of me is thinking "alright! <b>SNOW</b> is on it's way!!!"